justinhartman/justinhartman.github.io/_technical/2017-06-23-create-a-humans-txt-file-with-a-last-updated-timestamp-in-jekyll.md

 published: true
 date: 2017-06-23 11:35:00 +02:00
 last_modified_at: 2018-03-20 16:37 +02:00
-description: I wanted to create a humans.txt file but at the same time I did not want to manually update the `Last update` variable in `/* SITE */` section every time I made a change.
-I wanted to automate the process so that I never have to worry about it again.
 excerpt: I wanted to create a humans.txt file but at the same time I did not want to manually update the `Last update` variable in `/* SITE */` section every time I made a change.
 I wanted to automate the process so that I never have to worry about it again.
 categories:
 - jekyll